 This process of laying down new proteins in order to build back muscles stronger and bigger raises your total energy expenditure — and basically all of this happens after you finish working out.

 Using the Afterburn Effect to Burn More Fat

 For years, we’ve been led to believe that exercising for longer periods of time results in more calories burned and, therefore, a better body composition.
 But in recent years, the idea that you can reach your goals by following an exercise regimen that’s actually the opposite is now well-supported by a growing field of research.

 A 2011 report published in the Journal of Obesity states that although generally the effects of regular aerobic exercise on body fat is negligible, intense forms of exercise may have a greater impact on body composition.
 “Emerging research examining high-intensity intermittent exercise (HIIE) indicates that it may be more effective at reducing subcutaneous and abdominal body fat than other types of exercise.”
-This is exactly why I believe that burst training is the No. 1 exercise to help burn belly fat fast!
+(4)

 During aerobic exercise, the muscles use glucose (sugar) primarily for energy.
 But on the other hand, during the longer recovery period described above, the body primarily uses fatty acids in addition to glucose.
 This translates into you burning more fat while you build more muscle.
 That’s important because, even at rest, muscle burns more calories than stored body fat does.